-- Limit what constitutes an emergency medical condition as defined in CFR 438.114, on the basis of lists of diagnoses or symptoms. - Refuse to cover emergency services based on the failure of the provider, hospital, or fiscal agent to notify DES/DDD of the member's screening and treatment within 10 calendar days of presentation for emergency services.
+- 1. Limit what constitutes an emergency medical condition as defined in CFR 438.114, on the basis of lists of diagnoses or symptoms. - 2.
+Refuse to cover emergency services based on the failure of the emergency room provider, hospital, or fiscal agent to notify DES/DDD of the member's screening and treatment within 10 calendar days of presentation for emergency services.
+Claims submissions by the hospital within 10 calendar days of presentation for emergency services constitutes notice to DES/DDD.
 This notification stipulation is only related to the provision of emergency services. - 3.
 Require notification of Emergency Department treat and release visits as a condition of payment unless DES/DDD has prior approval of the AHCCCS Administration.